SkyScenes: A Synthetic Dataset for Aerial Scene Understanding

-\item[3.] \textbf{Adequate Map Variations:} In addition to sensor locations, it is equally important to curate aerial images across diverse scene layouts.
-To ensure adequate map variations, we gather images from $8$ different \crl~\cite{dosovitskiy2017carla} towns (can be categorized as \textit{urban} or \textit{rural}), which provide substantial variations in the observed scene.
-These towns differ in layouts, size, road map design, building design, and vegetation cover.
-Fig.~\ref{fig:carla_uavid_pixel_prop} illustrates how images curated from different towns in \crl~\cite{dosovitskiy2017carla} differ in class distributions. \item[4.] \textbf{Adequate Weather \& Daytime Variations:} Training robust perception models using \csim that generalize to unforeseen environmental conditions necessitates the curation of annotated images encompassing various weather and daytime scenarios.
-To accomplish this, we generate \csim images from identical viewpoints under $5$ different variations -- ClearNoon, ClearSunset, MidRainNoon, ClearNight and CloudyNoon.\footnote{Note that \crl~\cite{dosovitskiy2017carla} provides $14$ such conditions but we use only $5$ such conditions in this preliminary version of \csim.} Generating images in different conditions from the same perspectives allows us to (1) leverage diverse data for improved generalization and (2) systematically investigate the susceptibility of trained models to variations in daytime and weather conditions. \item[5.] \textbf{Fine-grained Annotations:} To support a host of different computer vision tasks (segmentation, detection, multimodal recognition), we curate all \csim images with dense semantic, instance segmentation and depth annotations.
+\item[6.] \textbf{Adequate Weather \& Daytime Variations:} Training robust perception models using \csim that generalize to unforeseen environmental conditions necessitates the curation of annotated images encompassing various weather and daytime scenarios.
+To accomplish this, we generate \csim images from identical viewpoints under $5$ different variations -- ClearNoon, ClearSunset, MidRainNoon, ClearNight, and CloudyNoon.\footnote{Note that \crl~\cite{dosovitskiy2017carla} provides $14$ such conditions but we use only $5$ such conditions in this preliminary version of \csim.} Generating images in different conditions from the same perspectives allows us to (1) leverage diverse data for improved generalization and (2) systematically investigate the susceptibility of trained models to variations in daytime and weather conditions. \item[7.] \textbf{Fine-grained Annotations:} To support a host of different computer vision tasks (segmentation, detection, multimodal recognition), we curate all \csim images with dense semantic, instance segmentation and depth annotations.
 We provide semantic annotations for a wide vocabulary of $28$ classes to support broad applicability (see Fig.~\ref{fig:teaser} column $4$ for an example).